happyren/happyren.github.io/project.md

 As the core project, a home lab would be built, evolved, and tested, and all for a good reason, to learn from.

 <a href="https://github.com/happyren/pentest-homelab"><i class="fab fa-github"> Github Home Page</i></a>

+---

+## Reading notes

+Proven by thousands if not millions, reading is the most reliable method to obtain fundamental knowledge.

+As a helper project, text books and extended materials are read, summarized, and collected so that knowledge could be better presented.

+<a href="https://github.com/happyren/Reading-notes"><i class="fab fa-github"> Github Home Page</i></a>